391 Places In The New Testament Where Jesus’ Crucifixion And Resurrection Are Described

 - Jude 14, The risen Jesus, returning with ten thousands of His saints

-- Revelation 1:5–First begotten of dead, washed us in His blood
+- Revelation 1:5, Jesus, First to rise from the dead, we are washed in His blood

-- Revelation 13:8–Book of Lamb slain from foundation of the world, Jesus’ death planned before the universe existed.
+- Revelation 13:8, The Book of Lamb slain from foundation of the world, Jesus’ death planned before the universe existed.

 - Revelation 16:6–Blood to drink

 The Assertion That Only The Four Gospels Describe Jesus’ Death, And Resurrection

 One of the allegations that is made in an effort to impeach the reliability of the New Testament, is the idea that the four Gospels are the only place in the New Testament where Jesus is described as crucified and risen from the dead.
 The allegation is made that the four Gospels cannot be relied upon in proving the death and resurrection of Jesus because the men who wrote these texts, made up the narratives they are writing.

 When we examine the entire New Testament for ourselves, we find that in 25 of the 27 books of the New Testament, all nine authors describe Jesus crucifixion and resurrection as factual events of history.

 Even without the four Gospels, we can fully validate Jesus’ death and resurrection

 We have P52 from 130 A.D., with the text of Jesus’ trial before Pilate in a Codex.
 It is certain that there was an original autograph (original writing) that is dated much earlier.
 It would not be unrealistic to conclude that the original autograph was written in the middle of the first century, immediately after the events of Jesus’ life, death, and resurrection.